 The birth of the Research Cloud in South Africa

-In the following year, the IDIA research cloud was designed and the equipment purchased.
+The success of the ARC ultimately led to the large-scale deployment of the pipeline on the IDIA facility, a facility built in anticipation of the deluge of MeerKAT data from different Large Survey Projects (LSPs).
+This deployment of the pipeline is known as the IDIA Research Cloud.
 This became the platform used by IDIA researchers for early MeerKAT data, and for MeerLICHT observations.
 Officially launched in July 2018, the IDIA research cloud is currently used by researchers across seven countries to collaborate on very large data sets coming from the MeerKAT telescope.

 Since 2016, IDIA has driven the development of the next generation of research cloud.
 As science projects are being commissioned on MeerKAT and SKA, the telescopes are producing data sets even bigger than currently available.
 Biological data sets are undergoing a similar exponential growth.
 Joining forces with the bioinformatics community, IDIA has led the establishment of ilifu, a bigger research cloud infrastructure designed and built to service the astronomy and bioinformatics research communities. ilifu is a partnership of the following institutions:

 - University of the Western Cape

 - Cape Peninsula University of Technology